-- Define the role of the agent and give examples of such relationships paying particular regard to partners and company directors. - b) Explain how the agency relationship is established.
-[2] - c) Define the authority of the agent.[2] - d) Explain the potential liability of both principal and agent.^[2]
+- a) Define the role of the agent and give examples of such relationships, paying particular regard to partners and company directors.[2] - b) Explain the formation of the agency relationship.
+[2] - c) Define the authority of the agent.
+[2] - d) Explain the potential liability of both the principal and the agent.[2]